rod-trent/Copilot-for-Security/Prompts/Promptbooks/Risky_User.md

 2. **Why is the user risky?**:
    ```
-   Give detailed context as to why the user is risky?
+   Give detailed context as to why the user is risky
    ```

 3. **Is the user's device part of the risk?**: